 - Ask if you can have your services bulk billed.
 Over time the costs of tests and scans, and other appointments, can add up.
 You are entitled to ask for these to be bulk billed or for other payment options to help you better manage the costs.
 You can also ask your GP about accessing a team care plan for ongoing appointments with a psychologist, physiotherapist or other allied health professionals to deal with the side effects of your cancer treatment.
 These plans give you a set number of subsidised visits per year.

 - Ask about free or reduced parking for people having cancer treatment at your hospital.
 Some hospitals offer free or reduced parking for people having cancer treatment.
 They vary from hospital to hospital.
 You can ask your oncologist or oncology nurse about this.

 - Talk to your workplace about your leave options.
 You may be able to come to an arrangement with your employer that will help you manage your leave.
 The Cancer Council has useful information for you if you are an employee, a casual worker, or self-employed, as well as information for your employer.

 - Keep a record of your expenses and your paperwork.
 This will help you keep track of what you spend and might help you down the track if you need to make claims – for instance, for your breast prosthesis if you choose to have one.
 You will also need to produce documentation if you need to access government benefits through Centrelink to help you while you are sick, or if you want to make a claim through your life insurance or superannuation.
-The My Journey Kit box can be a good place to keep everything together so you can get your hands on it easily.

 - Talk to your utilities provider and bank about your situation.
 You may be able to suspend or adjust your payments for your utilities (electricity, gas, water) or your mortgage because you are experiencing hardship.
 You may also be able to get help with your utilities bills from the Cancer Council in your state or territory.